Israeli Declaration of Independence: Drafting the text

 The first draft of the declaration was made by Zvi Berenson, the legal advisor of the Histadrut trade union and later a Justice of the Supreme Court, at the request of Pinchas Rosen.
 A revised second draft was made by three lawyers, Mordechai Baham, Uri Yadin and Zvi Eli Baker, and was framed by a committee including David Remez, Pinchas Rosen, Haim-Moshe Shapira, Moshe Sharett and Aharon Zisling.
 A second committee meeting, which included David Ben-Gurion, Yehuda Leib Maimon, Sharett and Zisling produced the final text.

+Palestinian Arab perspectives and ongoing conflict

+Palestinian Arabs were largely excluded from the drafting process and viewed the declaration as a unilateral decision over the sovereignty of the territory they inhabited.
+They considered the UN Partition Plan unfair, both because it denied their right to self-determination, and because it gave a significant portion of the land to a Jewish state despite the Arab population being the majority.
+Consequently, Arab leaders and communities opposed the plan, stating they would not support any scheme that "provided for the dissection, segregation or partition of their country".
+This exclusion and denial of political rights contributed to rising tensions, and ultimately, conflict and the 1948 war.

 Minhelet HaAm Vote

 On 12 May 1948, the Minhelet HaAm (מנהלת העם, lit.
 People's Administration) was convened to vote on declaring independence.
 Three of the thirteen members were absent, with Yehuda Leib Maimon and Yitzhak Gruenbaum being blocked in besieged Jerusalem, while Yitzhak-Meir Levin was in the United States.

 The meeting started at 13:45 and ended after midnight.
 The decision was between accepting the American proposal for a truce, or declaring independence.
 The latter option was put to a vote, with six of the ten members present supporting it: